Great outdoor gifts don’t have to cost a fortune. Grab some of these to keep the adventure going without breaking the bank.

 This everyday item does double duty outdoors.
 They’re made for your sandwiches, snacks, and other food.
 But they’re also great for organizing small gear items, sunscreen, bug spray, toiletries, first-aid kits, and more.
-This is a great gift that will get tons of use.
+These reusable bags are a great gift that will get tons of use.
 Plus, it reduces single-use plastic bags, which is a win for the environment.

 Every camper needs a basic mess kit.
 This one’s 90% natural and made of bamboo.
-UCO’s five-piece mess kit is a basic, smartly designed set of utensils and durable dinnerware that packs up easily.
-It includes a bowl, a plate, a 4-in-1 utensil, a lid, and a rubber leash tether to hold it together.
+UCO’s six-piece mess kit is a basic, smartly designed set of utensils and durable dinnerware that packs up easily.
+It includes a bowl, a plate, a cup, a 4-in-1 utensil, a lid, and a rubber leash tether to hold it together.

 Our editors have used it and trust it as a go-to for camp meals.